The first feature-complete version of Windows XP is a winner

 Windows XP has finally entered that final, almost boring, stage of development, where the product doesn't change that much from build to build, but bugs are squashed, the user interface is refined, and small visual changes are added in a bid to improve its fit and finish.
 Since the release of Windows XP Beta 2 in late March, very little has changed: The product is still a world-class upgrade to both Windows 9x/Me and Windows NT/2000, and most of the improvements are subtle rather than monumental.

 With that in mind, this review will focus on what's changed since Beta 2.
-For more information about Windows XP, I recommend checking out the numerous other articles I've written, including but not limited to:
+For more information about Windows XP, I recommend checking out the numerous other articles I've written.

 OK, let's take a look at what's new in RC1! <% ' Added so can inventory as Connected Home articles. kw = "CH" %>